aerickt/steno-dictionaries/README.md

  - `TKEUS/SEU/PHEU/HRAR` → dissimilar

 > Of course, if it makes sense to you to disregard this exception then feel free to add entries such as `TK*EU/SEU/PHEU/HRAR` → dissimilar to your dictionary.

+##### Consonant doubling with "ng"

+Words with "ng" such as "mango" would not be able to be defined accurately if consonants could not be doubled across strokes.
+Thus it is acceptable for these words to double the "G" across strokes:
+ - `PHAPBG/TKPWOE` → mango
+ - `TPEUPBG/TKPWER` → finger
+ - `SEUPBG/TKPWAOU/HRAR` → singular

 ##### The problem of the vowel/consonant "R"